Medical Examiner Service

 After 9 September 2024 it is a statutory requirement for all deaths to be reviewed by either the medical examiner or coronial service.

-The death certificates can still only be signed by a registered doctor, but recognising the changes to how medicine is practiced, the 28-day rule is changing.
+Death certificates can still only be signed by a registered doctor.
+However, the 28-day rule is changing; recognising the changes to how medicine is practiced.

-From September 9th, a doctor will be able to issue the death certificate, provided they have seen the patient in their lifetime, and from the records (which may be allied professional records), they can establish a cause of death to the best of their knowledge and belief.
+From September 9th, a doctor will be able to issue the death certificate, provided they have seen the patient in their lifetime.
+From the records (which may be allied professional records), they can establish a cause of death to the best of their knowledge and belief.

 From this date, the need to have seen the patient in last 28 days of life or after death ends.
 Instead, a medical practitioner can complete the MCCD if they have attended to the deceased in their lifetime and can propose a cause of death to the best of their knowledge and belief.
 The case then needs to be reviewed by a Medical Examiner